AdaCore/gnatstudio/docs/users_guide/extending.rst

 * A list of all known plug-ins on the left.

-  This list indicates the name of the plug-in, and whether it's loaded in this GPS session (when the toggle button is checked).
+  This list indicates the name of the plug-in, and whether it is loaded in this GPS session (when the toggle button is checked).

   As described in :ref:`Customization_files_and_plugins`, GPS searches for